sydseter/DevGuide/docs/en/04-design/02-web-app-checklist/01-secure-by-default.md

 4. Ensure application files and resources are read-only
 5. Restrict access to files or other resources, including those outside the application's direct control using an allow list or the equivalent thereof.

+#### 3. Cloud security

+1. Use security vetted container images that is scanned for package and component vulnerabilities and pulled from a private container registry

 ----

 The OWASP Developer Guide is a community effort; if there is something that needs changing